epic-person-on/webproxy/README.md

 ```

 > [!WARNING]
-> Do Not use this as an anonymization tool because it leaks WebRTC ip.
+> Do Not use this as an anonymization tool because it leaks your ip address in WebRTC.